craftcms/nitro/README.md

 6. In the same terminal session you used for the previous step, run `nitro apply`.

 *: This will build everything for each architecture.
-If you’d rather, you can run build containers individually by running `make local PHP_VERSION=X`, substituting `X` for the version of a single PHP image you’d like to build.
+If you’d rather, you can build containers individually by running `make local PHP_VERSION=X`, substituting `X` for the version of a single PHP image you’d like to build.